-- Aid that is non-need-based but that was used to meet need should be counted as needbased aid. - Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates. - Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- Numbers should reflect the cohort awarded the dollars reported in H1. - In the chart below, students may be counted in more than one row, and full-time freshmen should also be counted as full-time undergraduates.

+Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.

 First-time Full- time Freshmen Full-time Undergrad (Incl.
-Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2021 cohort) 3130 17313 10176 в Number of students in line a who applied for need- based financial aid 2004 11604 5321 Number of students in line b who were determined to have financial need 1295 9552 4514 Number of students in line c who were awarded any financial aid 1294 9551 4493 Е Number of students in line d who were awarded any need-based scholarship or grant aid 759 7207 3107 F Number of students in line d who were awarded any need-based self-help aid 1197 9168 4212 Number of students in line d who were awarded any non-need-based scholarship or grant aid 522 2495 327 н Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 182 746 183
+Fresh) Less Than Full-time Undergrad Α Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2022 cohort) 3358 17219 9742 в Number of students in line a who applied for need- based financial aid 2247 11307 5147 С Number of students in line b who were determined to have financial need 1346 8975 4257 D Number of students in line c who were awarded any financial aid 1342 8965 4221 E Number of students in line d who were awarded any need-based scholarship or grant aid 872 6861 2943 F Number of students in line d who were awarded any need-based self-help aid 1259 8656 4027 G Number of students in line d who were awarded any non-need-based scholarship or grant aid 456 2374 341 Η Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) 147 582 163 I On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC ( PLUS loans, unsubsidized loans, and private alternative loans ) 65.4% 61.0% 57.1%